dprashanth/Getting-CleaningData/README.md

 Repo contains run_analysis.R, ReadMe file and a code book(CodeBook.md) that describes the variables, the data, and transformations that were performed to clean up the data.

+The folder for the course project "getdata_projectfiles_UCI HAR Dataset" must be in the working directory for the run_analysis.R to work

 run_analysis.R does the following:

 1.Merges the training and the test sets to create one data set.